Call4Cloud | MMP-C | Autopilot | Device Preparation

 Now let’s take a look at what the OneDrive Sync health is telling us!

 Isn’t that beautiful?
-You are going to see all of the sync errors that are occurring on all of your enrolled Endpoints even when it was last synced!
+You will see all of the sync errors occurring on all of your enrolled Endpoints, even when they were last synced!
 I can’t be happier!

 So Happy GIFs - Get the best GIF on GIPHY